 The SAP Data Warehouse Cloud combines various data warehousing and analysis functions in one platform for business users and advanced database users.
 Based on the SAP HANA database, the Data Warehouse Cloud offers automatically scalable computing and storage capacities as well as fast query performance.
 With advanced self-service analytics built in, Data Warehouse Cloud can easily load, join and transform data and find information on specific KPIs or business use cases.

 Rank 6 - IBM Db2 Warehouse

 Distilled from IBM's Db2 database, the data warehousing solution is designed to handle structured and unstructured data in local, private and public cloud environments at scale.
 It combines an enterprise-grade data management system with an AI platform for transforming and manipulating data.
-With a fast in-memory data processing engine and independently scalable compute and storage capabilities, the Db2 Warehouse provides fast and flexible OLAP performance, as well as built-in capabilities for performing machine learning in the cloud.
+With a fast in-memory data processing engine and independently scalable compute and storage capabilities, the Db2 Warehouse provides fast and flexible OLAP performance, as well as built-in capabilities to perform machine learning on the Cloud computing.

 Rank 5 - Oracle Autonomous Data Warehouse

 The Oracle Autonomous Data Warehouse is a cloud-based, automatically scalable data warehouse with self-service capabilities for loading, transforming and cataloguing data.
 With the ADW, Oracle focuses on an end-to-end experience rather than just a data warehousing service.
 The ADW has implemented many tools such as machine learning, data loading tools, RESTful services as well as graph analytics.
 Integrated tools such as APEX, AutoML functionality and SQL tools make the ADW attractive for business users and data scientists to gain insights faster than with traditional data warehousing solutions.